nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to filter contacts by role.
+1. User requests to filter contacts by role
-2. PlanPal displays a list of contacts matching the specified role.
+2. PlanPal displays a list of contacts matching the specified role

    Use case ends.

 **Extensions**

 * 1a.
-PlanPal detects that the command given is invalid.
+PlanPal detects that the command given is invalid
     * 1a1.
-PlanPal shows an error message indicating that the command syntax is incorrect.
+PlanPal shows an error message indicating that the command syntax is incorrect

       Use case resumes at step 1.

 * 2a.
-No contacts are found for the specified role.
+No contacts are found for the specified role
     * 2a1.
-PlanPal displays a message that no users were found.
+PlanPal displays a message that no users were found

       Use case ends.